-Ethos Insurance Partners, Inc. is exclusively focused on the placement of healthcare risks, which makes us true healthcare experts.
-In addition, Ethos only accepts submissions from the retail agents and support staff whom we partner with directly.
+Ethos Insurance Partners, Inc. is exclusively focused on the placement of healthcare risks and that makes us true healthcare experts.
+In addition, Ethos only accepts submissions from the retail agents and support staff with whom we partner directly.
 That means our retail clients never need to deal with the problems associated with internal referral protocols.

 Got healthcare?
 Give Ethos a call.